Luis Robert Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Royals pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Royals have the 29th-ranked team ERA among all league pitching staffs (5.64).
+- The Royals have a 5.55 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 25th in baseball in home runs allowed (48 total, 1.4 per game).
+- The Royals give up the fifth-most home runs in baseball (51 total, 1.4 per game).

-- Greinke makes the start for the Royals, his eighth of the season.
-He is 1-4 with a 5.25 ERA and 25 strikeouts in 36 2/3 innings pitched.
+- Keller (2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched) makes the start for the Royals, his eighth of the season.

-- His most recent time out was on Wednesday against the Baltimore Orioles, when the right-hander tossed five scoreless innings while allowing three hits.
+- In his last time out on Saturday against the Oakland Athletics, the right-hander went 4 1/3 innings, giving up six earned runs while surrendering 11 hits.

+- The 27-year-old has amassed a 4.67 ERA and 6.5 strikeouts per nine innings across seven games this season, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.